 What does the NRC assess?

 Candidates are assessed with both written questions relating to rigging standards to assess their underpinning knowledge, as well as practical rigging tasks to test their basic rigging skills.
 Skills tested include chain hoists, trusses and rigging accessories and are relevant within any sector where entertainment rigging work is carried out.
-Scroll down to see a complete overview.

 Candidates must also provide evidence of work experience as a rigging professional.
-To see a complete list of the supporting evidence you are required submit click here.

 How do I apply?

-- Once your registration has been confirmed, your chosen NRC Assessment Centre will contact you within 10 working days to make further arrangements in relation to dates and your assessment.
+2. Once your registration has been confirmed, your chosen NRC Assessment Centre will contact you within 10 working days to make further arrangements in relation to dates and your assessment.

-- Assessment for Level 2 will take place over two consecutive days at an assessment centre.
+3. Assessment for Level 2 will take place over two consecutive days at an assessment centre.
 Level 3 requires 1 day at an assessment centre, followed by a one-day workplace-based assessment to assess supervisory skills only.